ntucllab/CLImage_Dataset/README.md

 * Enlarge the tiny 32\*32 pixels images to 200\*200 pixels for clarity.

+### Worker IDs

+We are also sharing the list of worker IDs that contributed to labeling our CLImage_Dataset.
+To protect the privacy of the worker IDs, we hashed the original *worker IDs* using SHA-1 encryption.
+For further details, please refer to the **worker_ids** folder, which contains the worker IDs for each dataset.

 ### Reference

 [[1]](https://arxiv.org/abs/2110.12088) Jiaheng Wei, Zhaowei Zhu, and Hao Cheng.
 Learning with Noisy Labels Revisited: A Study Using Real-World Human Annotations. arXiv preprint arXiv:2110.12088, 2021.